Golden Cheetah is available in binary form for

 PCV on Mac OS X for further information.

 Installation is simple.
-Download the file for your operationg system.
+Download the file for your operating system.

 On Mac, open the DMG and drag and drop where you would like to install.